 Bruce M. Metzger, born on February ninth, nineteen fourteen, was a prominent American theologian and biblical scholar whose career was largely defined by his tenure at Princeton Theological Seminary.
 His expertise in textual criticism and Bible translation positioned him as a leading figure in the field, influencing generations of scholars and students alike.

-In recognition of his scholarly achievements, Metzger was elected to the American Philosophical Society in nineteen eighty-six, a testament to his status as one of the most influential New Testament scholars of the twentieth century.
-His legacy continues to resonate within theological circles and beyond.
+In recognition of his scholarly achievements, Metzger was elected to the American Philosophical Society in nineteen eighty-six, a testament to his influence and standing among his peers.
+Often regarded as one of the most significant New Testament scholars of the twentieth century, his work continues to resonate within theological circles.